'We will not boost our way out of this pandemic,' CDC director says as 70 million eligible Americans remain unvaccinated - KESQ

 A recent CNN analysis showed the average rate of Covid-19 deaths in the 10 least vaccinated states was more than four times higher over the past week than the rate in the 10 most vaccinated states.

-“Some people really voted … with enthusiasm to say our health care workers, our frontline workers, people who were vaccinated early, people who work in congregate settings, in correctional facilities, grocery workers, really do merit the vaccine,” Walensky told CNN’s Erin Burnett.
+“Some people really voted … with enthusiasm to say our health care workers, our frontline workers, people who were vaccinated early, people who work in congregate settings, in correctional facilities, grocery workers, really do merit the vaccine,” Walensky told CNN’s Erin Burnett on Friday.
 “The question wasn’t ‘yes or no,’ the question was ‘wait or do now,'” she added.

-Ultimately, the decision for boosters was about “providing rather than withholding access” and the need to protect society as a whole, Walensky explained.
+Ultimately, the decision for boosters was about “providing rather than withholding access” and the need to protect society as a whole, Walensky said.

 The boosters are already available, with CVS Health announcing Friday that nearly 6,000 of its locations started offering appointments for a third dose of the Pfizer vaccine.